sivasks2004/Assessing-The-Impact-Of-5G-Technology-On-Animal-And-Bird-Behaviour-Health-And-Habitat-/README.md

-# 🛰️ Assessing the Impact of 5G Technology on Animal and Bird Behaviour, Health, and Habitat
+# 🛰️ Assessing the Impact of 5G Technology on Animal and Bird Behaviour, Health and Habitat

 ## 📌 Project Overview
 The rapid deployment of **5G technology**, with its **high-frequency electromagnetic radiation (EMR)**, has raised concerns about its potential effects on **wildlife ecosystems**.